devwithops-co/devwithops-co/README.md

 # devwithops-co
-A web application aimed at learning DevOps more effectively and efficiently
+A web application aimed at learning DevOps more effectively and efficiently.

 ## Expertise based learning